-Removing the memory modules
+Removing the memory module

-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Enter Service Mode.

+- 3. Remove the base cover.

 The following image indicates the location of the memory modules and provides a visual representation of the removal procedure.